jframos/fiware-paas/test/acceptance/README.md

 - Change to the test/acceptance folder of the project if not already on it

-- Run lettucetdaf (see available params with the -h option)
+- Run lettuce_tools with appropriate params (see available ones with the -h option)